Automated data collection and processing of personal data

 The cookies are not related to a person, but to the browser a person uses.
 This is clarified by the fact that if a user, for example, uses Chrome to browse the web shop and adds something to the basket (this uses a Cookie so the cart can work; this is the working method of nearly all web shop cart applications on the internet), and then the user switches to Firefox, the cart will not show anything.
 This is because the cookies relate solely to the browser being used, not the computer, the user, or the device.

 Technical: (often called “required” cookies) These cookies store data such as shopping basket contents or how many products or blog articles the user wants to see per page etc.

 Analytic cookies: These cookies enable data analysis for several online tools such as Google Analytics or the analytics part of Facebook Pixel.
 This information includes such things as page navigation within the page, viewed blog articles or products, how far down has certain pages of the site been scrolled down before going back up etc.

 Tracking / marketing cookies: These cookies enable product placement to the user’s other services such as Facebook and other sites the user engages with; a common example would be an ad that shows up in different sites on the internet after viewing a certain product.

 What are local and third party cookies?

-The website you are using uses it’s own cookies and third party cookies.
-Third party cookies are used primarily for analytical and marketing purposes and they include: MailChimp, Facebook, Google.
+The website you are using uses its own cookies and third-party cookies.
+Third-party cookies are used primarily for analytical and marketing purposes and they include: MailChimp, Facebook and Google.
 Local cookies include information such as page settings and cart contents.